 What do all commercial office spaces have in common?
 Walls, floors, and surfaces.
 Ok nothing groundbreaking there, but it drives the point that there is ample space for creative decor in every building.
 You won’t find Class A properties without it, and it’s an effective distinguisher amongst Class B’s.
 With the quality of office environments becoming more significant than ever, and investments in well-being driving today’s office culture, prospective tenants want to see the same values reflected in their building.

-The presence of artwork in a commercial building achieves this by not only indicating an interest in aesthetic details, but also property maintenance and tenant satisfaction.
+The presence of artwork in a commercial building achieves this by not only indicating an interest in aesthetic details but also property maintenance and tenant satisfaction.
 For a typical Class B facility with a modest aesthetic expense budget, TurningArt offers an artwork leasing service at affordable rates with flexible print rotation options.
 To further enhance the building’s community through artwork, TurningArt builds collections with the work of local artists, provides an optional tenant artwork-voting platform, and offers membership discounts to any building tenants who want to bring TurningArt into their office or home spaces as well.

 Of course, decorative elements hardly end with artwork.
-Plant and flower companies are cropping up all over the country to meet the growing needs of businesses.
+Plant companies are cropping up all over the country to meet the growing needs of businesses.
 Thanks to intuitive online platforms and scalable service models, having thoughtfully designed plant and floral arrangements is a more convenient and affordable practice than ever.

 Beyond their aesthetic benefits, plants have proven scientific benefits as well.
 Acting as natural air purifiers, plants in offices have been found to improve employee well-being and increase productivity by an average of 15%, according to a study by Dr. Chris Knight from Exeter University.
 If a company is happy and more productive in their space, they are all the more likely to stick around, which can lead to direct savings from tenant retention.